ar0551/PyFunken/README.md

 ## License
-Funken: Serial Protocol Toolkit Arduinolibrary (GPL) initiated by Alexander Stefas
+PyFunken: Python interface (GPL) to the [Funken](https://github.com/astefas/Funken) Serial Protocol Toolkit.

-Copyright (c) 2018, Alexander Stefas
+Copyright (c) 2019, Andrea Rossi

-Funken is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0 as published by the Free Software Foundation.
+PyFunken is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0 as published by the Free Software Foundation.

 Funken is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.